obiba/amber-doc/studio-user-guide/content/forms.rst

 The translations are a list of tuples:

-* a translation key,
+* A translation key,
-* associated texts for each of the defined languages.
+* Associated texts for each of the defined languages.

 The translation key can be a real text (example: "What is your age?"), but to avoid confusion when the wording of the question changes it is recommended to use a short (yet meaningful enough) text (example: "age_label").
 When a language has no translation for a given key, the fallback language is English (``en``).
 If no translation can be found for the fallback language, the translation key is returned.